American Scouting overseas: Countries

 The Far East Council has the most countries than any council.
+It serves 40 different countries, but only has active scouting units in 20 of them, as of June 2026.
+The Council is separated into 3 distinct Districts that serve these countries.

+Pacific Rim District - Australia, Cook Islands, Fiji, French Polynesia, Guam, Japan (not including Okinawa), Kwajalein, Kiribati, New Caledonia, New Zealand, Papua New Guinea, Philippines, Samoa, Solomon Islands, Taiwan, Tonga, Tuvalu, and Vanuatu.

-There is Japan, China, Hong Kong, Korea, Taiwan, Australia, Bangladesh, Cambodia, India, Indonesia, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Mongolia, and Vietnam.
+Guiding Compass District - Bangladesh, Bhutan, Brunei, Cambodia, India, Indonesia, Laos, Malaysia, Maldives, Myanmar, Nepal, Okinawa, Singapore, Sri Lanka, Thailand, Timor-Leste, and Vietnam.

+Phoenix District - China, Hong Kong, Macao, Mongolia, and South Korea.

 Transatlantic Council

 The Transatlantic Council, or TAC for short, was originally created in November 1950 in Heidelberg, Germany, as the EUCOM Council because it was sponsored by the US Army's European Command (renamed USAREUR United States Army Europe in 1952).
 The EUCOM Council was redesignated as the Transatlantic Council in 1955.
 TAC serves to make the Scouting America/BSA program available to United States citizens and their dependents living in Europe, Africa, the Middle and Near East, and Central Asia.
 The council's boundaries expanded in 2009 when many units that had previously been Direct Service were added to the Transatlantic Council.
 In landmass, TAC is the largest of the Scouting America/BSA local councils.